Göksholm: Architectural history

-In the middle ages Göksholm was just a fortified castle with a large tower.
+In the Middle Ages Göksholm was just a fortified castle with a large tower.
 Its oldest existent parts have been dated to the 13th century.
 It was built (rebuilt and enlarged) during the Middle Ages through six different stages.

 After a fire at the end of the 16th century, the building was modernized according to that period's style, getting a more regular plan, bigger windows and details in the Dutch renaissance style.
 Despite the thorough renovation, the medieval base structure remains.

 A painted inner ceiling from the time of this renaissance renovation exists with 121 cassettes which is remarkably well preserved today.

 Under the 17th-century owners, Baron Knut Kurck and Baron Fleming, the castle was encrusted with portals, and circle-patterned outer buildings.
 Lars Gustaf Tersmeden had the ceiling renovated in 1801.
 This was the last big change in its structure.
 Some facade details were changed in the 1950s.
 At that time, a study of the building's architectural history was undertaken by Iwar Andersson which has been published as Göksholm — Från medeltida borg till nutida bostad (Kungliga Vitterhets Historie och Antikvitets Akademiens handlingar, Uppsala 1965).

 List of Lords

 Göksholm castle has always been private property.
 It was built as a medieval fortress to protect its owners, in much the same way as several medieval castles in other parts of Europe.

-The first attested owner of Göksholm's castle was Lady Ingeborg Ulfsdotter (mentioned 1296, died before 1307), of the family of Ulv (a cadet branch of the earl dynasty that later became known as the Folkunge royal line, or House of Bjellbo).
+The first attested owner of Göksholm's castle was Lady Ingeborg Ulfsdotter (mentioned 1296, died before 1307), of the family of Ulv (a cadet branch of the earl dynasty that later became known as the Folkunge royal line, or House of Bjälbo).
 (She had possibly received it as her dower from her first husband, Lord Knut Mattsson of the family of Lejonbjälke, who was lawspeaker of Närke, the province where the castle is located.)
 Göksholm was then passed down through four female generations.
 Great-great-granddaughter Lady Christina Magnusdotter brought it to her husband, Lord Bengt Stensson of the Ringhult lordship (the family later dubbed Natt och Dag).
 The couple's son was the above mentioned killer, Lord Måns.